 Synod Selection for Ordained Ministries

-You have arrived at the webpage of the Synod Selection Committee, containing heaps of information to do with applying to become a candidate for ordained ministry or Deacon in the Uniting Church.
+You have arrived at the webpage of the Synod Selection Committee, containing heaps of information to do with applying to become a candidate for ordained ministry in the Uniting Church.
 In case you’re not sure of the wording, a candidate is someone who is being prepared for ordained ministry.

 If you’re considering applying, have decided to apply or are a member of a Presbytery supporting an applicant, you should find all of the resources that you need to understand the process and the updated forms that need to be completed right here .